Single Sign-on (SSO) using SAML is available on Wrike Enterprise accounts.

 - Confirm that your identity or SSO provider supports federated authentication using SAML 2.0.
 The list of compatible SSO solutions includes, but is not limited to: Okta, Bitium, OneLogin, PingFederate, Microsoft AD FS, Google Apps identity service.
 If you use identity management services provided by Okta, you can add Wrike to the list of your applications by following these instructions.

 - To set up a custom SAML-based SSO for your account, please refer to our metadata file for standard parameters and options used by Wrike.
+The following user attributes should be included: firstName; lastName; NameID (must be an email address).

 If you need any additional details, we’ll be happy to provide them upon request.
 You can contact us at email@example.com.